rseldner/elasticsearch-empty-index-cleanup/README.md

 6. Empty ILM rollover non-system/hidden and not current write indices

 As a safety precaution, a DELETE will be automatically created for **only** 5 and 6.
-Though a command to generate DELETEs for 1-4 are provided in the summary file if you wish to run that separately.
+Though a command to generate DELETEs for 1-4 IS provided in the summary file if you wish to run that separately.

 ### Example Terminal output:
 ```